 On April 27, 2009 the Company reached an agreement in principle with the plaintiff to settle the MPERS v.
 Sealed Air Corporation, et al. case, subject to documentation and Court approval.
-The agreement provides for payment of \$20.0 million, which will be fully funded by the Company's primary and excess insurance carriers.
-As a result of the settlement in principle, in the first quarter of 2009, the Company recorded a liability in the amount of \$20.0 million, which is included in other current liabilities on the condensed consolidated balance sheet.
-The Company also recorded a corresponding current asset in the first quarter of 2009 for \$20.0 million since the claim is fully covered by the Company's insurance carriers.
-This amount is included in other current assets on the condensed consolidated balance sheet.
+The agreement provides for payment of \$20.0 million, which will be substantially funded by the Company's primary and excess insurance carriers.
+On May 27, 2009, the Court entered an Order formally closing the action without costs and without prejudice to the right, upon good cause shown within sixty days, to reopen the matter if the settlement were not consummated.
+On August 25, 2009, the Court entered an Order granting preliminary approval to the settlement and setting a hearing for final approval of the settlement on December 2, 2009.